 Dressing appropriately and blending in a little may not only keep you safer but also get you friendlier service along the way.
 Especially in countries more conservative than our own or those already tainted with the mass tourist brush.

-So, whether you choose to identify as a tourist or a traveller, how can we ditch the tourist look and dress like a local without compromising travel safety or leaving our fashion comfort zone?
+So, whether you choose to identify as a tourist or a traveller, how can we ditch the tourist look and dress appropriately for the destination without compromising travel safety or leaving our fashion comfort zone?

 Always consider local customs and attitudes, as well as religious beliefs when choosing your travel attire.
 Especially for summer destinations.

 If you’re planning a holiday by the pool in the safe confines of a resort, then your string bikini and crochet beach cover-up dress will be perfect for lazy days by the pool.

 We have seen it too often, tourists walking down the main street or even shopping in nothing more than their swimwear.
 The tourist dress code has become such a problem in Europe, places like Dubrovnik in Croatia have found it necessary to put up signage requesting tourists dress appropriately in the historic city.

 While heading off on a beach getaway in another country shouldn’t be all about rules and regulations, it is a good idea to consider your wardrobe options beyond a bikini, a pair of board shorts and some flip-flops.